ProjectOpenSea/marketplace-benchmarks/README.md

 ```

 ### Run Tests
-Tests are all run against mainnet deployments of active marketplaces, as such, a Mainnet Ethereum RPC is required.
+Tests are all run against mainnet deployments of active marketplaces.
+As such, a Mainnet Ethereum RPC is required.
 This will log gas snapshots for each individual test operation.
 ```bash
 forge test --fork-url <ETH_MAINNET_RPC> -vv
 ```